 It’s important that you have everything in order.

-3. Know your deadlines
+3. Know your platforms and deadlines

 Missing out on a homework deadline can feel bad.
 Missing out on a university application date feels way worse.